Sensing-Dev/doc/versioned_docs/version-v24.05/tutorials/cpp/parse-gendc.md

 ---
-sidebar_position: 8
+sidebar_position: 9
 ---

 # Parse GenDC data

-In this tutorial, we learn how to user GenDC separator library.
+In this tutorial, we learn how to use GenDC separator library.
+If your device data format is non-GenDC (general camera acquire images), see the next tutorial page [Parse non-GenDC binary data](./parse-image-bin.md).

 ## Prerequisite